Seven careers you can enter with any degree

 These careers are open to graduates with a degree in any subject

-But according to research, only 27% of graduates are working in a job related to their degree subject.
-In fact, there are plenty of rewarding, well-paid careers open to all graduates, leaving you free to choose the subject that interests you the most.
-Here are just seven of them:
+Not sure how your degree subject relates to a future career?
+With only 27% of graduates working in a job related to their degree subject, there are plenty of rewarding, well-paid careers open to you whatever subject you choose.
+Here are our top seven careers that you can get into with any degree.

 Management consultant